 by Mark Pitstick MA, DC

-The evidence-based information and holistic resources outlined in these articles will help you to:
+This evidence-based information and holistic resources will help you . . .

-• create the greatest life YOU have envisioned (YOU = your higher self / soul)
+- Create the greatest life YOU have envisioned.
+(The term ‘YOU’ refers to your higher self / eternal consciousness / soul)

 All Lives Matter